riccobelli/bifenics/README.md

-# BIFEniCS: a library to solve bifurcation problems in FEniCS
+# BiFEniCS: a library to solve bifurcation problems in FEniCS

 This library implement some continuation algorithms to numerically solve bifurcation problems using FEniCS (http://fenicsproject.org).